Niraj21611/voyagevista/README.md

 ## Technologies Used
 - **ReactJS**: For building the user interface.
-- **Mpdules's css**: For styling and responsiveness.
+- **Modules's css**: For styling and responsiveness.
-- **HTML**: For structuring the application.
+- **HTML**: This is used to structure the application.
-- **Vite**: For fast development and build process.
+- **Vite**: This is for the fast development and build process.

 ---

 ## Features
 - Used react's leaflet for displaying map
-- Created flexible hooks to get url position and geolocation
+- Created flexible hooks to get URL position and geolocation
-- Industry standard naming convention's for maintainability
+- Industry-standard naming conventions for maintainability
 - Managed state using react's Context API

 ---